Diabetes and Incontinence – Why and How to Treat it

 Suppress the urge to urinate with simple exercises

 While you’re retraining your bladder, you can use urge suppression exercises to regain control and manage the sudden, urgent need to urinate.
 When you feel the need to urinate, remain still, breathe deeply and contract and relax your pelvic floor muscles rapidly a few times.
-At the same time, find something to do to distract yourself, such as checking your Facebook, sorting your inbox or reading composing an email or reading.
+At the same time, find something to do to distract yourself, such as checking your Facebook, sorting your inbox, or texting.